ZGXDC/CMSC319ProjectVersion2/README.md

 testing.py provides a suite of unit tests and integration tests for the code.
 Includes a series of unit tests for methods (services) that do not rely on HTTP requests or other methods.

-Integration Tests are written for methods use HTTP requests since they rely on the workings of an external API.
+Integration Tests are written for methods using HTTP requests since they rely on the workings of an external API.
 In addition, integration tests are provided for methods that call another method internally.

 ## OpenAPIDocs
 openapi.json provides OpenAPI doc-style example requests and responses to the Spotify API in json format.
 It provides examples requests and responses for three methods (services) that call the Spotify API which includes getting an access token, getting top tracks, and getting artist id/genres.

-HTTP GET requests are sent to the following urls:
+HTTP GET/POST requests are sent to the following urls:
 - https://api.spotify.com/v1/search
 - https://api.spotify.com/v1/artists/3WrFJ7ztbogyGnTHbHJFl2/top-tracks?market=US
 - https://accounts.spotify.com/api/token

 ## Design Decisions
-It was decided that at most three songs are included in the final playlist from each artist that matches the mood genres.
+It was decided that at most three songs are included in the final playlist from each artist who matches the mood genres.
 In addition, any artist with no listed genre is labeled with "unknown" and included in the final playlist.
 Another design decision is that at most three songs are chosen at random from each valid artist's top tracks to be put into the final playlist.

 ## Known Issues
 The playlist length ranges anywhere from 3 to 15 songs, depending on the number of valid artists and user input.
 Although checks were implemented, playlists may output duplicate songs or more than 3 songs per artists.